marcelohdez/.dotfiles/README.md

 Then, [hyprpicker], [NerdFont] (symbols only), [swaylock-effects], and [swww] must be installed manually.

+For theme files to be put in place, the `theme <light|dark>` command must be run at least once, these dots also support [`darkman`] through the systemd service.

 Finally, run `./init.sh`.
 Assuming a clean install this should place config files and scripts where they go (this will **not** override existing configs).